-In the late 1990s conformal radiotherapy (CRT) was widely introduced.
+In the late 1990s, conformal radiotherapy (CRT) was widely introduced.
 This provided an excellent way to shape the treatment to 'conform' to the shape of the target.
-It is a highly effective technique for reducing side effects, and continues to be in widespread use.
-In the UK, over the last 10 years, a development of this, known as intensity modulated radiotherapy (IMRT) has been introduced.
-This is particularly useful for patients whose tumours have a more challenging shape or position.
+In the last 10 years, developments include intensity-modulated radiotherapy (IMRT) and volumetric modulated arc therapy (VMAT).
+Both treatments destroy tumours by sending customised doses of radiation without exposing healthy tissue to radiation.
+While VMAT uses a machine that rotates continuously around you to send the beams, IMRT doesn't.
+IMRT takes longer to deliver than VMAT.
+These forms of radiotherapy are particularly useful for patients whose tumours have a more challenging shape or position.

-Intensity Modulated Radiotherapy (IMRT)
+Intensity-modulated radiotherapy (IMRT)

-IMRT is a technique that allows even better shaping of the radiotherapy dose to the shape of the tumour and is particularly useful if the shape of the tumour is complex, with concave parts.
+IMRT is a technique that allows better shaping of the radiotherapy dose to the shape of the tumour, and it is particularly useful if the shape of the tumour is complex, with concave parts.
 This allows the high dose to be moved away from normal tissue structures more effectively in complex tumours than is possible with conformal radiotherapy.
 As well as considerations of normal tissue, IMRT is useful for producing an even dose through the tumour or for producing a variation in dose where it is intended to give different dose levels to different parts of the tumour.
+IMRT is often faster to plan and deliver than conformal therapy.